 The Lego-like benefits of Composable Commerce

-Building blocks aren’t just a great analogy to explain how Composable Commerce works, the customizable benefits they provide are similar to how Composable Commerce enables businesses, on a larger scale, to be:
+Building blocks aren’t just a great analogy to explain how Composable Commerce works, the customizable benefits they provide are similar to how Composable Commerce enables businesses to be:

 When kids get bored of Lego they replace them with new Lego, not necessarily other toys.
 Similarly, with Composable Commerce, businesses don’t have to worry about re-platforming their businesses with every new generation of technology.
 It allows the flexibility to swap out old features and services for new ones.